roseengineering/reserve_gpu/README.md

 are yesterday's math coprocessors, only now a computer can have multiple GPUs inside it, not just one.

-This is where the extension %reserve\_gpu here helps.
+This is where this extension comes in.
 Normally you can only train one net at a time with jupyter unless the GPU device number is hard coded in your notebooks.